bltbit/showdown/checkpoints.md

 ## Steps:

+- How this course is structured - philosophy of small iterations
+- Introduce the BFD
+- Introduce VSCode and essential plugins
+- Introduce node command line
 - Try creating your own Ionic project
   - Open your command line interface (terminal)
   - `nvm use 12.14.1`